jamesdiacono/Replete/README.md

     -> Rejected!

 ### capabilities.mime(_locator_)
-The __mime__ capability predicts the MIME type of the Buffer produced by the `read` capability when it called with the _locator_.
+The __mime__ capability predicts the MIME type of the Buffer produced by the `read` capability when it is called with the _locator_.
 It returns a string, or `undefined` if access to the file should be denied.

     capabilities.mime("/yummy/apple.js");          // "text/javascript"
     capabilities.mime("/yummy/cinnamon.coffee");   // "text/javascript"